Myanmar court extends detention of AP journalist - WTMJ

 The group says it has verified the detentions of more than 2,000 people as well as 69 deaths.

+“We are deeply shocked by the arrest and apparent mistreatment of Robert Bociaga,” the agency’s deputy editor-in-chief Sven Goesmann said.
+“This is an intolerable and unacceptable attack on the freedom of the press and, even in this brutal form, is unfortunately not an isolated case.”

+The Polish Foreign Ministry confirmed the arrest of a Polish journalist and said it was trying to contact the detained man and obtain information about his health and legal situation.

-In another move against the media, authorities this week canceled the licenses of five local outlets that had extensively covered the protests.
+Earlier this week, Myanmar authorities canceled the licenses of five local outlets that had extensively covered the protests.
 Mizzima, Democratic Voice of Burma, Khit Thit Media, Myanmar Now and 7Day News have continued operating despite being barred from broadcasting or publishing on any media platform.

 The Associated Press and many press freedom organizations have called for the release of Thein Zaw and the other detained journalists.